Mental health of Jesus: Opinions challenging the sanity of Jesus

 In 2012, a team of psychiatrists, behavioral psychologists, neurologists and neuropsychiatrists from the Harvard Medical School published a research that suggested the development of a new diagnostic category of psychiatric disorders related to religious delusion and hyperreligiosity.
 They compared the thoughts and behaviors of the most important figures in the Bible, such as Abraham, Moses, Jesus, and Paul, with patients affected by mental disorders related to the psychotic spectrum using different clusters of disorders and diagnostic criteria (DSM-IV-TR), and concluded that these Biblical figures "may have had psychotic symptoms that contributed inspiration for their revelations", such as schizophrenia, schizoaffective disorder, bipolar disorder, delusional disorder, delusions of grandeur, auditory-visual hallucinations, paranoia, Geschwind syndrome (especially Paul), and abnormal experiences associated with temporal lobe epilepsy (TLE).
 According to the authors, in the case of Jesus, it could have been: paranoid schizophrenia, bipolar and schizoaffective disorders.
 They hypothesized that Jesus may have sought death through "suicide-by-proxy" (indirect suicide).
 (Note: Justin Meggitt refers to .)

 Opinions defending the sanity of Jesus

 Opinions and publications questioning the sanity of Jesus, especially Georg Lomer, Charles Binet-Sanglé and William Hirsch, caused polemical reactions.
+They were first challenged by Albert Schweitzer in his doctoral thesis, The Psychiatric Study of Jesus: Exposition and Criticism (Die psychiatrische Beurteilung Jesu: Darstellung und Kritik, 1913), defending the sanity of Jesus.
+Schweitzer was accused of his theological opinions supporting tendencies to portray Jesus as mentally ill or a religious fanatic.
+In his dissertation, he sought to refute these accusations.
+He advocated transdisciplinary approaches to retrospective pathographies of historical figures.
+He accused the authors of pathographies of Jesus of ignorance regarding the historical aspect of the subject.
+According to Schweitzer, they misunderstand the late Jewish worldview when explaining the world of Jesus' ideas, and are also unable to distinguish historical from ahistorical statements in the source materials.
+The author concludes at the end of the dissertation that the only psychiatric features that could possibly be considered historical and about which one could discuss – Jesus' high opinion of himself and possible hallucinations during baptism – are not sufficient evidence for the existence of a mental illness.

-They were first challenged by Albert Schweitzer in his doctoral thesis, The Psychiatric Study of Jesus: Exposition and Criticism, (Die psychiatrische Beurteilung Jesu: Darstellung und Kritik, 1913) and by the American theologian Walter E. Bundy in his 1922 book, The psychic health of Jesus.
-Bundy summarized his defense of Jesus′ sanity:
+The opinions of Jesus' pathographers were also challenged by American theologian Walter E. Bundy in his 1922 book, The psychic health of Jesus.
+Bundy summarized his defense of Jesus' sanity:

 A pathography of Jesus is possible only upon the basis of a lack of acquaintance with the course and conclusions of New Testament criticism and an amateur application of the principles of the science of psychiatry.